Childhood Discipleship: Training up a child

 Four days later, on July 10, 2014, Staci held her husband Jeff's hands for the last time as cancer took over his body.

-Last weekend, Staci boldly stood on stage at the Woman's Missionary Union (WMU) of/p>/p>/blockquote>/em>... [continue]
+Last weekend, Staci boldly stood on stage at the Woman's Missionary Union (WMU) of Texas Annual Meeting and Missions Celebration, fighting back tears as she told her story.... [continue]

 Disaster Recovery offers affordable Galveston mission trip and vacation for the whole family